MineErich/ControlMyRoomlights/README.md

 # 0.2 Hardware
 I use 3 PNP Transistors to control a 12V LED-Stripe via the ESP32.
 Connect the transistors to the ESP-ports and to the LED-stripe cables.
 Make shure that your ESP32 can power the transistors.
-3 1ampere could not be powered, if the ESP32 has only e.g. 5V 2A
+3 x 1ampere transistors could not be powered, if the ESP32 has only e.g. 5V 2A.

 # 1. Webinterface on the ESP32